JuliaB-dotcom/first-web-scraper/README.md

 # Foodscraper, the webscraper you never knew you needed

-The purpose of the site is to compare the grocery product prices from different grocery stores in Sweden!
+The purpose of the site is to compare the grocery product prices from different grocery stores in Gothenburg!

 Functionality:
 * Display the prices of the most common products.